-Based upon the foregoing, the Commission concludes that for purposes of inclusion in Rider 15, DEC's aggregate DSM/EE portfolio projects cost-effectiveness.
-DEC should continue to update the Commission on the progress of the MyHER persistence study in the annual rider proceedings until the report is final and filed with the Commission.
-With the exception of the Information Technology element of the Non-Residential Smart \$aver Program, no party recommended terminating, modifying or excluding any programs or measures from Rider 15, and the Commission will not order DEC to modify or terminate any of its DSM/EE programs in this proceeding.
-With respect to the Information Technology element of the Non-Residential Smart \$aver Program, the Commission orders that this measure will be closed to new participation until it can be proven to be cost-effective.
+Based upon the foregoing, the Commission concludes that for purposes of inclusion in Rider 15, the Company's aggregate DSM/EE portfolio projects cost-effectiveness.
+The Company will continue to update the Commission on the progress of the MyHER persistence study in the annual rider proceedings until the report is final and filed with the Commission.
+With the exception of the Information Technology element of the Non-Residential Smart \$aver Program, no party recommended terminating, modifying or excluding any programs or measures or any programs or measures from Rider 15, and the Commission will not order the Company to modify or terminate any of its DSM/EE programs in this proceeding.
+With respect to the Information Technology element of the Non-Residential Smart

+\$aver Program, the Commission orders that these measures will be closed to new participation until it can be proven to be cost-effective.